cerbero90/lazy-json-pages/README.md

 - `$source`: the custom source for our use case
 - `$client`: the Guzzle HTTP client

-The methods to implement respectively turn our custom source into a PSR-7 request and a PSR-7 response.
+The methods to implement turn our custom source into a PSR-7 request and a PSR-7 response.
 Please refer to the [already existing sources](https://github.com/cerbero90/json-parser/tree/master/src/Sources) to see some implementations.

 Once the custom source is implemented, we can instruct Lazy JSON Pages to use it: